ambibma/programlanguageselector/README.md

 ---

 #### What is Language Program Selector?
-Program Language Selector or LPS, is a web application designed to match prospective coding students with a programming language throuh a series of questions.
+Program Language Selector or LPS, is a student designed web application to match prospective coding students with a programming language throuh a series of obscure questions.
+LPS's purpose for creation is demonstrate knowledge of manipulating the DOM and Window objects through javascript.

 ## Technologies Used